A Lower Bound for the Hanf Number for Joint Embedding

-We verify that $N$ is in $\K^\chi$ and $M\subm^\chi N$. $\e^N$ is extensional because the same is true for $\e^M$ and we only introduced elements in $P^N\setminus P^M$ for the finite subsets of $K^N$ that are not in $K^M$.
-Conditions (2), (3) are easy to verify using the fact that $U$ is an ultrafilter.
+We verify that $N$ is in $\K^\chi$ and $M\subm^\chi N$. $\e^N$ is extensional because the same is true for $\e^M$ and by definition of $N$.
+Condition (2) is immediate and condition (3) is easy to verify using the fact that $U$ is an ultrafilter.
 We leave the details to the reader.
 (4) and (5) are immediate.

 We only prove (6) using the $Q$-completeness of $U$.
-If $A\in Q^N=Q^M$, then $Y=\cap^N A=\cap^N A$ is in $U$ if and only if for all $\alpha$, $\pi_\alpha(A)\in U$.
+If $A\in Q^N=Q^M$, then $Y=\cap^N A$ is in $U$ if and only if for all $\alpha$, $\pi_\alpha(A)\in U$.
 The one direction follows from $U$ being an ultrafilter, the other direction follows from $U$ being $Q$-complete.